drupalprojects/google_appliance/README.txt

 available to the templates.
 You may wish to print the $range at the top of your search-results template, for instance.</p>

+<p>To theme the search form, copy google-appliance-theme-form.tpl.php into
+your theme directory and modify as desired.</p>